The NP-hard problem of computing the maximal sample variance over interval data is solvable in almost linear time with high probability: A probabilistic model

-for upcoming \cref{lem:p} giving an upper bound on $p_n$. \begin{remark} Definition \cref{eq:alpha} imposes a technical condition $\alpha \geq 1$.
-This is not restrictive since the interesting cases are those with $\alpha \gg 1$.
+\begin{remark} The value of $\alpha$ depends on the properties of distributions of centers and radii.
+The ``hard'' cases are those with $\alpha \gg 1$.
 Indeed, the difficult case is when $\varepsilon$ is close to zero (``radii can be large with a high probability''), $\gamma \gg 0$ (``radii are large on average'') and $L \gg 0$ (``the density of centers can have high peaks'', or ``many centers can be close to one another'').

-We have also introduced a technical condition $\varepsilon \leq 1$ in \cref{ass:B}.
-Again, this is not at all restrictive --- for example, if a distribution of reader's interest has finite high-order moments, it must also have a finite moment of low order $1+\varepsilon$. \end{remark}